NabaviLab/CNV-Sim/README.md

   -h, --help            show this help message and exit -m NAME, --name NAME  a name to be used for simulated results. (default:
                         test)
+  --cnv_list CNV_LIST   path to a CNV list file in BED format chr | start |
+                        end | variation.
+If not passed, it is randomly generated using --amplifications and --deletions
+                        parameters (default: None)
   -n N_READS, --n_reads N_READS
                         total number of reads without variations (default:
                         10000)

+simulation parameters:
+  parameters to be used if CNV list is not passed

+  -g REGIONS_COUNT, --regions_count REGIONS_COUNT
+                        number of CNV regions to be randomly generated (default: 30)
   -a AMPLIFICATIONS, --amplifications AMPLIFICATIONS
                         percentage of amplifications in range [0.0: 1.0].
                         (default: 0.5)